 THE BEST WHITES TO COORDINATE WITH OTHER WHITES

 In this next photo, the walls are Benjamin Moore Decorators White, which has an LRV of 84.61, making it a SOFT COOL white.
-The only reason this combo works is because the door/trim are LEGIT white (actual name unknown)…
+The only reason this combo works is because the door/trim is LEGIT white (actual name unknown)…

 White vanity, white trim, marble countertop, Benjamin Moore Decorators White on walls in bathroom.
 Kylie M Interiors Edesign